dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Recommendation

 - Consider passing canister control to a decentralized governance system such as the Internet Computer's Service Nervous System (SNS), so that changes to the canister are only executed if the SNS community approves them collectively through voting.
-If an SNS is used, use an SNS on the SNS subnet as this guarantees that the SNS is running an NNS-blessed version and maintained as part of the IC.
+If an SNS is used, use an SNS on the SNS subnet as this guarantees that the SNS is running an NNS-blessed version and maintained as part of ICP.
 These SNSs will be available soon.
 See the roadmap [here](https://dfinity.org/roadmap/) and the design proposal [here](https://forum.dfinity.org/t/open-governance-canister-for-sns-design-proposal/10224).
 - Another option would be to create an immutable canister smart contract by removing the canister controller completely.
 However, note that this implies that the canister cannot be upgraded, which may have severe implications in case e.g. a bug were found.
 The option to use a decentralized governance system and thus being able to upgrade smart contracts is a big advantage of the Internet Computer ecosystem compared to other blockchains.
 :::info
 Note that, contrary to some other blockchains, also immutable smart contracts need cycles to run, and they can receive cycles.
 :::
-- It is also possible to implement a DAO [decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) on the IC from scratch.
+- It is also possible to implement a DAO [decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) on ICP from scratch.
 If you decide to do this (e.g. along the lines of the [basic DAO example](https://internetcomputer.org/docs/current/samples/dao)), be aware that this is security critical and must be security reviewed carefully.
 Furthermore, users will need to verify that the DAO is controlled by itself.

 ### Verify the ownership of smart contracts you depend on